 After reloading the brush make another long stroke in the opposite direction, directly over your first brush stroke.
-As we did with the first brush stroke, move the brush in one long even stroke from one side to the other side.
-(Note: When varnishing landscape I always apply my first strokes along the vertical plain.
-When I rotate the canvas to make a pass over the first coating of varnish I like to be moving the brush along the horizontal plain.)
+As we did with the first brush stroke, move the brush in one long even stroke from one side to the other.
+(Note: When varnishing landscape I always apply my first strokes along the vertical plane.
+When I rotate the canvas to make a pass over the first coating of varnish I like to be moving the brush along the horizontal plane.)

-It is a good idea to make a brief scan of your progress after each back and forth pass of the brush to ensure your getting even coverage.
-If you are seeing large uncovered areas as you move across the painting than you are probably removing to much varnish from the brush during steps 5 and 6.
+It is a good idea to make a brief scan of your progress after each back and forth pass of the brush to ensure you're getting even coverage.
+If you see large uncovered areas as you move across the painting than you are probably removing to much varnish from the brush during steps 5 and 6.

 Repeat steps 5 through 8 until you have completely coated the painting with varnish.
-When starting a new row you should slight overlap your new strokes with the previous strokes.
-The next step (10) is very important for evening out the coating of varnish that you just applied.
+When starting a new row, you should slightly overlap your new strokes with the previous strokes.
+The next step (10) is crucial for smoothing out the coating of varnish that you just applied.

-Rotate your painting so that you will be working in the horizontal plain.
-Without reloading your brush start at one corner and brush straight across the painting without stopping and then brush back over your stroke in the opposite direction.
+Rotate your painting so that you will be working in the horizontal plane.
+Without reloading your brush start at one corner and brush straight across the canvas without stopping and then brush back over your stroke in the opposite direction.
 Repeat this until you have gone over the entire painting.
-This step will help to distribute the Dammar more evenly across your painting.
+This step will help to distribute the Dammar more evenly across your canvas.

 Once you have completed coating your painting with varnish place your brush into a container (item 9)with turpentine.
-This will keep the varnish from hardening onto your brush while you wait for the varnished paintings to dry enough for you to continue with the second, and third coatings of varnish.
+You want to keep the varnish from hardening onto your brush while you wait for the varnished paintings to dry enough for you to continue with the second, and third coatings of varnish.

-After about 10 minutes the varnish should be tacky enough to not run or drip.
-Kate is here holding up a painting after she made an examination of the varnish.
-You can see problem spots by holding the painting up to a light source and looking across the surface at almost eye level with surface of the canvas.
-Missed spots or uneven brush strokes will be very visible.
-Its during this examination that you will decide if another coat of varnish is needed.
+After about 10 minutes the varnish should be tacky enough not to run or drip.
+Kate is here holding up painting after she examined the varnish.
+You can see problem spots by holding the painting up to a light source and looking across the surface at almost eye level with the surface of the canvas.
+Missed spots or uneven brush strokes will be visible.
+It's during this examination that you will decide if another coat of varnish is needed.
 "If needed, apply a second [or third coat] to fix rough areas after they dry.
-Do not try to fix areas by themselves, but rather apply a complete second [or third coat] of the varnish."
-I have found that three coats of varnish gives me the results I am aiming for.
+Do not try to fix areas by themselves, but rather apply a full second [or third coat] of the varnish."
+I have found that three coats of varnish give me the best results.

 Here I am varnishing another painting.
-I like to have several paintings ready to go before I start a varnishing session.
-Varnishing a painting and applying two to three coats of varnish can take one to two days, and so I like to have several paintings being varnished at the same time.
-As I finish varnishing one painting I move it aside and start my second, and third, and so on.
-I than let them all dry together.
+I like to have several oil paintings ready to go before I start a varnishing session.
+Applying two to three coats of varnish can take one to two days, and so I like to have several paintings ready at the same time.
+As I finish varnishing one I move it aside and start my second, and third, and so on.
+I then let them all dry together.